Get out and relax - at the Heber Senator

-At age 16, Joseph’s parents decided to move from Salt Lake City up to the Heber Valley (known at that time as “The Valley of the Cones” – in reference to the small geo-thermal cones (domes) which were produced by the minerals from all the geo thermal activity in the valley.
+At age 13, Joseph’s parents decided to move from Salt Lake City to the Heber Valley (known at that time as “The Valley of the Cones” – in reference to the small geo-thermal cones (domes) which were produced by the minerals from all the geo thermal activity in the valley.

-Joseph’s family settled in the town now known as Charleston where they would establish a dairy farm.
+Joseph’s family settled in the town now known as Charleston, where they would establish a dairy farm.
 In 1875, at age 17, Joseph attended the inaugural year of what is now known as Brigham Young University – at that time, it was called Brigham Young Academy.

 Upon graduating Brigham Young Academy, Joseph returned to the Heber Valley where he continued to work on the family farm while at the same time, he taught elementary school in Charleston.

 In 1878 Joseph married Margaret Wright.
 They were blessed with eleven children – seven daughters and four boys.
-One daughter passed away as an infant, the other children lived into adulthood.
+One daughter passed away as an infant, the other ten children lived into adulthood.

 Joseph was very involved in his church and his community.
 He was in the bishopric in Charleston and he was later called as a Stake President in Heber.
 He was also a mayor of Heber City for nearly ten years and later, in November 1900, he was elected Senator from the Fifth Senatorial District.

-Joseph spent most of his life in the Heber Valley until he passed away at in 1931 at the age of 73.
+Joseph spent most of his life in the Heber Valley until he passed away in 1931 at the age of 73.

 The Hon.
-Joseph Murdock Home
+Joseph R. Murdock

 Right in the heart of Heber City, yet blocks away from the noise and hustle and bustle of the Heber's Main Street.
 We offer large, established shade trees surrounded with beautiful landscaping for your pleasure.